ismaelpamplona/isma.codes/posts/python_core_concepts.md

 outer()  # prints "changed"
 ```

-### Key Takeaways

-- Assignment binds names to objects.
+> - Assignment binds names to objects.
-- Python searches variables using **LEGB**.
+> - Python searches variables using **LEGB**.
-- `global` allows modification of module-level variables.
+> - `global` allows modification of module-level variables.
-- `nonlocal` allows modification of enclosing scope variables.
+> - `nonlocal` allows modification of enclosing scope variables.

-### Type Hints

 Python is dynamically typed, but since version 3.5 it supports **type hints**.
 They don’t affect runtime behavior, but help tools like linters, IDEs, and `mypy` catch errors earlier.

 **Function Annotations**